top of page

 • I try not to take things personal

-• When I fail at this, I do the following: take a break if needed; take the student aside to have a private conversation; acknowledge the comment/action hurt (not the student); ask if they are doing okay and if can I help in any way; listen; listen; listen.
+• When I fail at this, I do the following: take a break if needed; take the student aside to have a private conversation; acknowledge the harm caused by the comment/action(not the person); ask if they are doing okay and if I can help in any way; and always listen; listen; listen.

 • I do not hold grudges